-Shared renewables programs represent an important new model for increasing participation in renewable energy.
-They provide opportunities for individuals and businesses unable to host an onsite renewable energy system, such as solar, to participate in the renewable energy market.
-Particularly exciting is the potential for low-income communities to benefit from solar energy.
+Shared renewable energy programs and policies provide more consumers access to the benefits of clean energy.
+An important new model for increasing participation in renewable energy, shared renewable energy enables new opportunities for individuals and businesses unable to host an onsite renewable energy system, such as solar, to participate in the renewable energy market.